Kronstadt: Interwar and World War II

 In the late 1930s, the fortified city became the base of the Soviet Baltic Fleet.
 During that time it was an important training centre for the Soviet navy.
 The Kronstadt naval dockyard overhauled and repaired surface ships and submarines for the Baltic Fleet.
 All forts and batteries of the city were reconstructed.

-At 23:37 on June 21, 1941, fleet operational readiness Number 1 was announced by Baltic Fleet Commander Vice Admiral V. Tributs on the order of the People's Commissar of the Navy Admiral N.G.
+At 23:37 on June 21, 1941, fleet operational readiness Number 1 was announced by Baltic Fleet Commander Vice Admiral Vladimir Tributs on the order of the People's Commissar of the Navy Admiral N.G.
 Kuznetsov.
 Several hours later the first German aircraft began dropping mines into the canal outside Kronstadt.
 The duty officer, first lieutenant S. Kushnerev, ordered anti-aircraft batteries to open fire on enemy planes.
 Several aircraft were shot down or damaged.
 Twenty-seven German planes took part in the first attack, and three were destroyed by the anti-aircraft guns of the 1st Air Defence Regiment of the Baltic Fleet.
 This regiment was situated in the southern forts.